Modified Macdonald polynomials and integrability: The modified Hall--Littlewood polynomials

-This partition function, in fact, equals to the modified Hall--Littlewood polynomial $H_\l(x;t)$.
-We can rewrite it as a sum of monomial symmetric functions with coefficients equal to $\MP_{\l,\m}(t)$, thus recovering Kirillov's combinatorial formula (\ref{eq:HLmonsum})-(\ref{eq:HLmon}).
+The partition function (\ref{eq:QKir3}), in fact, equals the modified Hall--Littlewood polynomial $H_\l(x;t)$.
+We can rewrite it as a sum of monomial symmetric functions with coefficients equal to $\MP_{\l,\m}(t)$, thus recovering the combinatorial formula (\ref{eq:HLmonsum})-(\ref{eq:HLmon}).
 This follows from the fact that the coefficient

 which runs over $\m$-restricted flags is invariant under permutations of $\m$.
 This statement holds because $\MZ$ turns out to by symmetric in $x_1,\dots,x_N$\footnote{The symmetry in $x_1,\dots,x_N$ follows from the RLL equation satisfied by the weights (\ref{eq:LKir}) and the weights of the fused $R$-matrix (not given in this paper).}.
-Therefore the summation over $\m: |\m|=|\l|$ can be split into two summations: one over partitions $\m$ satisfying $\m: |\m|=|\l|$ and the sec ond over permutations of $\m$.
+Therefore the summation over $\m: |\m|=|\l|$ can be split into two summations: one over partitions $\m$ satisfying $\m: |\m|=|\l|$ and the second over permutations of $\m$.
 Since the coefficient (\ref{eq:coefH}) is invariant under the permutations of $\m$ we can compute the second of these two sums and find the monomial symmetric function $m_\m(x)$.
-Kirillov's formula (\ref{eq:HLmon}) follows.
+The corresponding coefficients coincide with $\MP_{\l,\m}(t)$ in (\ref{eq:HLmon}). \begin{ex} Consider $\l=(3,1,0)$ and $\m=(2,1,1)$.
+The domain is given by a $3\times 3$ grid where we have two paths: one path starts from the lower edge of the first column and the other from the lower edge of the third column similarly as in Example \ref{ex:1}.
+The coefficient $\MP_{(3,1,0),(2,1,1)}(t)$ is a sum of three terms which come from three configurations

+We have $\MP_{(3,1,0),(2,1,1)}(t)=2+t$.
+One can verify that among all elements of the unrestricted flag of $\l$ we have only three $\m$-restricted elements, i.e. with $|\n^1|=2, |\n^2|=3 $ and $|\n^3|=4$.
+As we mentioned the coefficient $\MP_{\l,\m}(t)$ is symmetric under the permutations of $\m$.
+Thus we can also choose $\m=(1,1,2)$ and consider configurations with the restriction $|\n^1|=1, |\n^2|=2 $ and $|\n^3|=3$.
+In this case the weights of the partitions $\n^k$ are smaller than before which leads to a formula with fewer elements in the flag.
+The coefficient is given by a sum of two configurations

-For completeness the above discussion needs a proof, independent from Kirillov's formula, that $\MZ_\l$ is equal to the modified Hall--Littlewood polynomial $H_\l(x;t)$.
+\end{ex} For completeness the above discussion needs a proof (independent from matching it with (\ref{eq:HLmonsum})-(\ref{eq:HLmon})) that $\MZ_\l$ is equal to the modified Hall--Littlewood polynomial $H_\l(x;t)$.
 This can be done along the same lines as our construction of $H_\l(x;q,t)$ in Sections \ref{sec:modM} and \ref{sec:proof}.
 Alternatively, one can obtain the above construction of $H_\l(x;t)$ from our construction of $H_\l(x;q,t)$ in which $q$ is set to $0$.
 The formula for the coefficients $\MP_{\l,\m}(t)$ in (\ref{eq:HLmon}) can be recovered from $\MP_{\l,\m}(q,t)$ in (\ref{eq:HmonP-intro}) by setting $q=0$.
 From (\ref{Phi-def}) and (\ref{eq:Phiz1}) we have

 Using these expressions we can specialize $q=0$ in (\ref{eq:HmonP-intro}) and write the coefficient $\MP_{\l,\m}(0,t)$

 Because $q=0$ many terms are absent from the summation set $\{\n\}$ and the non-vanishing terms correspond to $n$ flags.
 Define $\b_i^k$ by the formula